sproof/js-sproof-client/README.md

-An http client implementation for the sproof protocol.
+A http client implementation for the sproof protocol.